bugsbugsbux/jjj/README.md

   2. then evaluate those.

-  Right to left does not simply mean reading the words in reverse order but to find the rightmost verb or modifier (depending on step you're in), then determining its arguments and replacing all of that with its evaluation result.
+  Right to left does not simply mean reading the words in reverse order but to find the rightmost verb or modifier (depending on current step), then determining its arguments and replacing all of that with its evaluation result.
 This repeats until the line is processed entirely.
   ```J
   - -/ 1 2 3        NB.
 1. modifiers: find rightmost: / it's arg is -
   - 1 - 2 - 3       NB.
 1a. result -fn 1 2 3 but expressed as its effect